-THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS OF PRINCETON CAPITAL CORPORATION

-FOR THE ANNUAL MEETING OF STOCKHOLDERS
+THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS OF PRINCETON CAPITAL CORPORATION FOR THE ANNUAL MEETING OF STOCKHOLDERS August 11, 2015

-The undersigned stockholder of Princeton Capital Corporation (the "Company") acknowledges receipt of the Notice of Annual Meeting of Stockholders of the Company and hereby appoints Munish Sood, and Gregory J. Cannella and each of them, and each with full power of substitution, to act as attorneys and proxies for the undersigned to vote all the shares of common stock of the Company which the undersigned is entitled to vote at the Annual Meeting of Stockholders of the Company to be held at One Riverway, Houston, Texas 77056 on [•], 2015, at 9:30 a.m., Central Time, and at all postponements or adjournments thereof, as indicated on this proxy.
+The undersigned stockholder of Princeton Capital Corporation (the "Company") acknowledges receipt of the Notice of Annual Meeting of Stockholders of the Company and hereby appoints Munish Sood and Gregory J. Cannella and each of them, and each with full power of substitution, to act as attorneys and proxies for the undersigned to vote all the shares of common stock of the Company which the undersigned is entitled to vote at the 2015 Annual Meeting of Stockholders of the Company to be held at One Riverway, Houston, Texas 77056 on August 11, 2015, at 9:30 a.m., Central Time, and at all postponements or adjournments thereof, to cast on behalf of the undersigned all votes that the undersigned is entitled to cast at such meeting and otherwise to represent the undersigned at the meeting with all powers possessed by the undersigned if personally present at the meeting.
+The undersigned hereby revokes any proxy heretofore given with respect to such meeting.

-THIS PROXY IS REVOCABLE AND WILL BE VOTED AS DIRECTED BY THE UNDERSIGNED ON THE REVERSE SIDE; where no choice is specified, it will be voted FOR Proposals 1, 2, 3 and 4, and in the discretion of the proxies with respect to matters described in Proposal 5.
+THIS PROXY IS REVOCABLE AND WILL BE VOTED AS DIRECTED BY THE UNDERSIGNED ON THE REVERSE SIDE; if this proxy is executed and no instructions are specified, it will be voted FOR each of the nominees for election as a director listed on the reverse side of this proxy card and FOR Proposals 2, 3 and 4, and in the discretion of the proxies with respect to any other matter that may properly come before the meeting or any adjournment or postponement thereof.